Posted on June 10th 2018

 - In this game, you autopsy alien mummies and sell their organs.
 Eek.

 This minigame is shit.
 It's like Operation for assholes, using a DS stylus.
 You have to be absurdly precise and trace the border of the organ without touching the organ, but exactly on the edge of the organ, and not any wider.
 There must be a tolerance of literally one pixel.
 Not even Rosy's artist hands can do this.
-An actual surgeon would fail at this game.
+We think even an actual surgeon would fail at this game.
 Nevermind, it's not fun.
 It's just an early DS stylus gimmick.

 The Sims 2 on DS is simultaneously really easy and really hard.
 Really easy, because it's very unlikely that you'll pass out, because even if you fail at interacting with characters, the interaction just ends and you're left with a little bit of sanity which you can refill by spamming pooping or by hitting the meat, and then you can immediately try to have the interaction again with no penalty.
 Raising money for the hotel starts out as hellish grinding, but soon you'll passively become rich, once you rebuild enough of the hotel.
 This means that the game is hardest on the first day you play it.
 You pop the game in for the first time, you want to play this new game, but there's nothing to do, because you have to wait eight hours for the first room to be unlocked.
 That's pretty shitty, though it's a critique we have for real-time based games in general.